seamplex/feenox/examples/mechanical.md

 arguments, a parametric run is obtained.
-This file `cantilever.fee` fixes the face called "left" and sets a load in the negative $z$ direction of a mesh called `cantilever-$1-$2.msh`, where `$1` is the first argument after the inpt file and `$2` the second one.
+This file `cantilever.fee` fixes the face called "left" and sets a load in the negative $z$ direction of a mesh called `cantilever-$1-$2.msh`, where `$1` is the first argument after the input file and `$2` the second one.
 The output is a single line containing the number of nodes of the mesh and the displacement in the vertical direction $w(500,0,0)$ at the center of the cantilever's free face.